Team-Cartographer/SUITS-2024-LMCC/README.md

 ## MacOS & Linux :apple: :penguin:

 To set up the entire application and run it on MacOS, you do not need to follow any of the steps below.
-First, make sure that you are running the [SUITS 2024 TSS Server](https://github.com/SUITS-Techteam/TSS_2024) on your machine, and have the URL ready to go before doing the next steps.

-Once that is complete, simply do the commands below in the terminal:
+Simply do the commands below in the terminal:

 ```bash
 chmod +x start.sh